ohkami-rs/uibeam/README.md

 2. Configure to export all your client components from a specific library crate.
    (e.g. `lib.rs` entrypoint, or another member crate of a workspace)

-   (There's no problem if including ordinary `Beam`s, not only client ones, in the lib crate.)
+   (There's no problem if also including ordinary `Beam`s in the lib crate.)

    Additionally, specify `crate-type = ["cdylib", "rlib"]` for the crate: